JBaltimore47/tabulations/README.md

 Checklists
 ---
 Ever had a goal to do 20 pushups everyday?
-Or maybe you wanted to read 20 pages every day, regardless the point here is to allow a neat way for you to set up and report on those checklists.
+Or maybe you wanted to read 20 pages every day, regardless the point here is to provide a neat way for you to set up and report on those checklists.

 ![day_view](https://github.com/JBaltimore47/tabulations/assets/139618954/904ef15f-9193-478c-90da-10a6da2d0051)